The Brownian transport map

 \subsection{The F\"ollmer process and the Brownian transport map}

-The history of the F\"ollmer process goes back to the work of E. Schr\"odinger in 1932 \cite{leonard2013survey} but it was H. F\"ollmer who formulated the problem in the language of stochastic differential equations \cite{follmer1988random}.
+The history of the \emph{F\"ollmer process} goes back to the work of E. Schr\"odinger in 1932 \cite{leonard2013survey}, but it was H. F\"ollmer who formulated the problem in the language of stochastic differential equations \cite{follmer1988random}; see also the work of Dai Pra from the stochastic control approach \cite{dai1991stochastic}.
 Let $p=f d\gamma_d$ be our probability measure on $\R^d$ and let $(B_t)_{t\in [0,1]}$ be the standard Brownian motion in $\R^d$.
-We seek a drift $v(t,x)$ such that the solution $(X_t)_{t\in [0,1]}$ of the stochastic differential equation
+The \emph{F\"ollmer drift} $v(t,x)$ is such that the solution $(X_t)_{t\in [0,1]}$ of the stochastic differential equation